julielinx/julielinx.github.io/_posts/2020-03-30-12_missing_values.md

 ### Categories

-[According to Andrew Gelman](http://www.stat.columbia.edu/~gelman/arm/missing.pdf), a statistics professor at Columbia University, in his book [Data Analysis Using Regression and Multilevel/Hierarchical Models](http://www.stat.columbia.edu/~gelman/arm/) misisng data is generally grouped into four categories:
+[According to Andrew Gelman](http://www.stat.columbia.edu/~gelman/arm/missing.pdf), a statistics professor at Columbia University, in his book [Data Analysis Using Regression and Multilevel/Hierarchical Models](http://www.stat.columbia.edu/~gelman/arm/) missing data is generally grouped into four categories:

 - **Missing completely at random** (MCAR)
   - The probability of missingness is the same for all units